emanguy/Pathfinder-Rules/Detailed Exploration Activities/Decipher Writing.md

 #Ability-tag/Exploration
 #Ability-tag/Secret

+**Requirement:** trained in the skill you're using for this (Arcana, Occultism, Religion, or Society)

 You try to decipher complicated writing or literature on an obscure topic.
 This takes **1 minute per page** or longer depending on what it is (ciphers may take up to **1 hour per page**).
 The text must be in a language you understand, though the GM may allow you to use [[Society]] for an unfamiliar language.

 The DC is based on the state or complexity of the document.
 Depending on the length, the GM may have you make multiple checks for different chunks of the text.